Carol Ohmart: Film

 Dubbed a "female Brando" by the press, Paramount Pictures signed her in 1955 and promoted her as the next Marilyn Monroe.
-Ohmart had top billing in The Scarlet Hour, a Paramount film made by the distinguished director Michael Curtiz about a married woman who persuades her lover to commit a jewelry robbery.
+Ohmart had top billing in The Scarlet Hour, a Paramount film made by the distinguished director Michael Curtiz about a married woman who persuades her lover to commit a jewel robbery.
 Ohmart recalled of the film: "It was the wrong vehicle to launch me as a star.
 Frank Tashlin, one of the film's three screenwriters, told me that it had been earlier turned down by Barbara Stanwyck.
 Foolishly, Paramount let its new leading lady portray a lush, an adulteress wife and a suicide by the film's end."
 After nearly $2 million spent promoting her, Ohmart was released from her seven-year contract.
 She co-starred with Anthony Quinn in a 1956 crime drama, The Wild Party.

 After marrying Wayde Preston, she briefly retired from acting, only to return a year later in films and television.
 Producer Jack Warner offered her a supporting role in Born Reckless (1958).
 Although she did not like the script, she took the role.
 One of her most noted roles was in William Castle's House on Haunted Hill (1959), playing a murderous wife.
 In 1962, she returned to New York City to appear in an off-Broadway production titled Banderol.
 This was followed by a supporting part in the Denis Sanders-directed One Man's Way (1964).
 Omhart starred in Wild Youth (1961) with John Goddard and Steve Rowland.
 Goddard said of Ohmart, "She was very talented and unassuming.
 I remember that Steve and I played a joke on her where we put a mannequin in her room.
 She screamed and ran out of the room after seeing it.
 She took it with a sense of humor though."

 Ohmart took a hiatus from appearing in films for several years, selling real estate and becoming involved in studying spiritualism, and ended up in debt.
 In 1967, she appeared in the exploitation film Caxambu!, followed by a lead role in the cult horror film Spider Baby; according to director Jack Hill, Ohmart was enthusiastic about the project, asking, "Do you think we can win an Academy Award for this?"
 He also said, "...she was suggested as somebody who had a little bit of a sort of familiar name, who might be available because she wasn't doing anything."
 Her last film role was in 1974's The Spectre of Edgar Allan Poe.